Juncheng-Li/AABKoala/README.md

    git clone https://github.com/geoffreychen831/AABKoala.git
    ```

-(Alternatively, you can upload the server code onto the server)
+(Alternatively, you can upload the code in server directory onto the server)

 **2. Deploy**